 Wheaton, IL 60187

-Roughly 86% of all the workers filing claims in the State of Illinois obtain legal representation prior to filing their claims.
-The primary reason for this is to ensure that the injured workers are being treated fairly and have access to all of the benefits allowed under state law.
+Roughly eighty-six percent of all workers filing claims in the State of Illinois obtain legal representation before filing their paperwork.
+The primary reason for this is to ensure that the injured workers are being treated fairly and have access to all the benefits allowed under state law.

 Rosenfeld Injury Lawyers LLC also provides clients with access to the most qualified medical specialists in the state so that you can receive the medical treatment and rehabilitative therapy that you need to accelerate your physical recovery.

 These same medical experts can be called on to testify and will be able to support the value of your case to the court.
 To learn more about how we can maximize your claim, contact us to arrange a free consultation.